You always have power in any challenging situation you find yourself

 You always have power

-That’s who I love to work with – those of you who want to reclaim your power.
+That’s who I love to work with as Mindfulness & Meditation Guide – those of you who want to reclaim your power.
 It begins with you and each moment of your life.

 YOU always have power!
 Being mindful of this is your starting point.